Davidek776/GMD-Project/DEVELOPMENT_UPDATES.md

 <img width="400" alt="Screenshot 2024-03-17 at 16 44 55" src="https://github.com/Davidek776/GMD-Project/assets/62095094/9e8aa114-c86a-4091-8e8b-bc033e1a568b">

 ### Character controllers
-For controlling characters(currenlty just simple Cubes) was used new Input System from Unity.
-The reason for using new Input system was that we do not have to manually map gamepad(Arcade machine controller) in the code, but we can do it easily by using the UI.
-So, it is more convenient.

-There are two characters and each of them has own Input Action which consists of Move and Jump.
-First character can be moved by either using left stick on gamepad or WASD keys on keyboard and can jump by pressing a space on keyboard or button south on gamepad.
-Second charactes can be moved by using right stick on gamepad or arrows on keyboard and can jump with pressing J on keyboard or button south on gamepad.
-Inputs for gamepad could be changed in the future, because we will see how it works on Arcade machine which is using gamepad underneath the hood.
-Also there will be more actions defined in the future updates of the game.
+We used the new Input system to controll our characters (for now only simple cubes).
+The reason for choosing the new over the old one was fist of all the convenience of mapping dofferent controllers to the same action (Move and Jump in our case).
+Secondly, it handles controller reconnection which is always a nice feature to have.

+There are two characters and each of them has its own Input Action which consists of Move and Jump.
+We were guessing here a bit because we have not tested with the arcade machine yet but ince we know it should be mapped similar as the gamepad controlled the mapping is a, d and left stick on gamepad for player1 and left, right and right stick for player2.
+We will have to test if we got it right for the gamepad but for testing on our machines that works just fine for now.
+For jumping the controlls are space and j on keyboard and some buttons on gamepad, but we have to test those and see.

+We decided to disable collision between the two players so that they can walk throug each other.
+This seems like a normal and expected game behaviour so that the players cannot push themselves around as that would be a bit weird in a coop game, but what could maybe be interesting is if tey could stand on each other.
+We think in this case we will have to send out a few demos of our gme and get a feedback from some actual players.

+### Character skills
+We have 2 characters (players) and each of them has a different skill.
+Player1 can push heavy objects around, whereas player2 has twice as much jumping force as player1.
+We believe this will increase the amount of cooperation between the two players as there will be different obstacles along the was.

+### Obstacles
+We decided to create 3 types of obstacles for now - heavy object, high object, and mechanical object.
+Heavy object can be only pushed around by the stronger character - player1, high obstacle can only be jumped over by player2, as the character has increased jumping power.
+The mechanical object can only be moved by interacting with a special type of trigger (e.g. a button to step on).

 ### Split screen
-In the game is used Vertical split screen.
-This effect was accomplished by using two cameras, where each character has one camera.
-Each camera is following one player.
-What can be updated in the future is to have cameras that are smoothly following characters, because right now they are moving immidiately, when characters are moving.
+We decided to use split screen as the arcade machine has 2 sticks and sets of buttons which means the players will be standing next to each other and we found that as a perfect reason for implementing a vertical split screen.
+Each of the screens is a camera mapped as a child object to a player so that is follows the player everywhere.
+For now we froze the y axis but will see if we update that as we get to the level design part.
+There is a narrow border in between the two screens to make the cut more obvious.

+For the future milestone we are thinking about creating a smooth follow behaviour so that the gameplay does not feel so aggresive as now because the camera movements are just very sudden and sharp.

 <img width="800" alt="Screenshot 2024-03-17 at 17 29 51" src="https://github.com/Davidek776/GMD-Project/assets/62095094/e40df375-d22e-40ef-9ae5-26cbde831466">